 Power & Market

-Arbitrary Laws Have “Saved” New Yorkers From “Peanut” the Squirrel
+Arbitrary Laws Have “Saved” New Yorkers from “Peanut” the Squirrel

 The internet has blown up in rage at the recent capture and euthanization of a famous TikTok/Instagram Squirrel named “Peanut.”
 Peanut was rescued over 7 years ago by his owner Mark Longo.
 Since then, Peanut has become a hit on TikTok and Instagram where he garnered millions of views and support.
 But the State of New York has declared war on this little critter, as well as his companion, “Fred” the raccoon.